ATU-Ozark COVID-19 Facts and FAQs

 Yes, meetings or events of any size are canceled as of March 13, 2020 at 5 PM.
 We encourage using remote technology to collaborate via teleconferencing if necessary.
 This applies to both on-campus and off-site events that involve our students, staff, faculty, and community members.

-The Cafe in the Alvin F. Vest Student Union is currently closed until classes resume.
+The Cafe in the Alvin F. Vest Student Union is currently closed until Fall semester classes resume.

 Preparedness is important if you need to stay home due to illness, quarantine, or closure.
 Along with making sure your contact information for official text alerts is current in your ATU Alert account, remember to check your official ATU email account.
 While many students use other services, and may ask faculty to contact them through other platforms, ALL official University correspondence is via your official ATU email account or through official ATU Blackboard class accounts.